Group Work & Organisational Training

 This takes place on a Monday evening 5.15pm - 7pm.

-The next group will be starting as soon as we can meet in person, please email for a booking form .
+The next group will be starting 18th March 2024, please email for more information and a booking form.

 This weekly therapy group provides an opportunity for personal growth and reflection in a safe and supportive setting.